jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 This separation lets you test, modify, and reason about each concern independently.

+**Why blueprints matter:**

+When you separate description from execution, you gain:
+- The ability to test without side effects
+- The ability to modify policies without changing business logic
+- The ability to visualize and reason about your program structure
+- The ability to swap implementations (test vs production) easily

 ## Migration Strategies

 ### The Three-Phase Evolution

 **Phase 1: Foundation (try/catch everywhere)**

-- Build basic functionality
-- Identify pain points where errors are hard to handle
+Start here.
+Build basic functionality, ship features, identify pain points where errors are hard to handle.
+Keep it simple until simplicity becomes painful.

-- Keep it simple, ship features
+**When to move to Phase 2:**
+- You're writing the same error handling patterns repeatedly
+- You're forgetting to catch errors and finding out at runtime
+- Your error handling code is as complex as your business logic
+- You need to compose operations but try/catch makes it painful

 **Phase 2: Core Domain (introduce neverthrow)**

-- Refactor your most complex business logic to use Result types
-- Keep try/catch at system boundaries (HTTP handlers, etc.)
-- Gradually expand the Result-based code
+Refactor your most complex business logic to use Result types.
+Keep try/catch at system boundaries (HTTP handlers, event listeners, etc.).
+Gradually expand the Result-based code.

+**When to move to Phase 3:**
+- You need consistent policies (timeouts, retries) across your app
+- You're implementing the same infrastructure patterns repeatedly
+- Testing requires complex mocking and setup
+- Your team is comfortable with functional programming concepts

 **Phase 3: Policies (consider Effect)**

-- Only when you have complex orchestration needs
-- When consistent policies become important across your app
-- When your team is ready for the investment
+Only when you have complex orchestration needs.
+When consistent policies become important across your app.
+When your team is ready for the investment.

 ### Practical Migration Tactics